mem48/geocompr/main.md

 **dplyr** works especially well with the pipe operator because its fundamental functions (or 'verbs', like `select()`) expect a data frame object as input and also return one.^[If you want **dplyr** to return a vector, use `pull`.]

 ### Vector attribute aggregation

-Aggregation operations summarize datasets in accordance with a grouping variable.
+Aggregation operations summarize datasets by a grouping variable.
 Lets illustrate this with an example.
 We would like to calculate the number of people per continent.
 Fortunately, our `world` dataset has one column representing the inhabitants per country and one column representing the corresponding continent.